Shoulder Pain Treatment: Shoulder Injection

 What causes shoulder pain?

-There are many causes of shoulder pain.
-We can distinguish two categories of causes:
+There are many causes of shoulder pain, which can be divided into two broad categories:

-• Trauma A fall, an accident... can cause a bone fracture or joint dislocation.
-This causes pain and limits joint mobility.
+• Trauma A fall, accident or violent impact can result in a bone fracture or dislocation (displacement) of the joint.
+This causes intense pain and considerably limits shoulder mobility.

 This can help with shoulder pain: